Brave Cave · For operators who have already proven they can build

 The morning after the fourth exit, I woke up without urgency.

 No alarm.
-No decision at the edge of consciousness.
+No decision waiting at the edge of consciousness.
 For years, risk had been the clock.
 Responsibility had been the rhythm.
 And now I had what I had built toward.
 Insulation.
 Optionality.
 The structure durable enough to stand without me.

 The silence did not feel peaceful.
 It felt exposed.